carlos815/duolingo-clone/README.md

 "Duolingo clone" is a bit of a stretch :)

-This is a duolingo-like phrase completion interaction, with my own take on design.
+It's a phrase completion interaction just like the one duolingo has, with my own take on design.
 You just put the words in the right order to complete the phrase.

 Technologies used:
 - React + [Next.js](https://nextjs.org/)